Here are a few answers to the questions we’re being asked frequently

 Yes you can.
 Just go to the heated Sépaq Tent on the plains of Abraham.
 You’ll find several tables and some fast-food stands.
 But remember: First come, first served!

 I need promotional material for my classroom.
 Whom should I contact?

-The school kit is available on our Web site in “Carnival at school/Game books”.
+The school kit is available on our Website in “Carnival at school/Game books”.
 Just print it out and make photocopies for your students.

-No special access will be available for the mobility impaired because all sites will be outside.
+No special access will be available for those with reduced mobility because all sites will be outside.
 Nonetheless, to ensure security and site access, snow and ice will be cleared from all routes to the different activities.
 Access is allowed but the sites will hardly be accessible.
 There will also be washrooms for the disabled near the plains of Abraham, at La Maison de la Découverte.
 For security reasons, all motorized vehicles are prohibited on the Carnival sites.
 If you have special needs, please let us know by writing us.

 Will there be washrooms and tables for baby changing?